 Since 2012, several correctional institutions in the Greater Montreal area have hosted the RIDM’s two-part cultural outreach program.
 The first visit involves a screening of a documentary from a previous edition of the festival, followed by a discussion with a member of the film’s crew.
 The second part is a critical writing workshop led by an expert facilitator.
-These activities give inmates the opportunity to learn more about the different steps in making a film, but above all they expose them to interesting cultural material at a time when they are largely cut off from the world.
-The activities encourage the inmates to reflect, develop their critical faculties and open their minds to different ways of seeing the world.
+These activities give inmates the opportunity to learn more about the different steps in making a film, but above all such initiatives expose them to interesting cultural material at a time when they are largely cut off from the world.
+This program encourages the inmates to reflect, develop their critical thinking skills and open their minds to different ways of seeing the world.

-Following are some of the pieces the inmates wrote during the writing workshops at Leclerc (women) and Montreal's (men) detention centers.
+Here are some of the pieces the inmates wrote during the writing workshops at Leclerc (women) and Montreal's (men) detention centers :

 Sadly, due to the COVID-19 pandemic, the workshops did not take place in 2020, in 2021, nor in 2022.